 Keeping an up to date record of all your logins is also a wise decision.
 There is an array of services offered online that will keep your credentials under virtual lock and key.
 If you want to keep it old school, you can always compose a handwritten list, and store it safely in a fireproof vault.

 Moving forward, it is likely to become the norm to include a “digital plan” in your Will, as more and more people realize that neglecting to do so means risking the loss of meaningful posts and photographs, and in some cases, lucrative online assets.
 You may also wish to appoint a digital executor in your will; somebody who will be designated to receive all of your personal usernames and passwords in the event that something unfortunate does happen to you.
 Be sure to create a digital or hard copy directory, and leave just enough information and instructions to enable your assets to be found.

-To find out more about protecting your digital assets in your estate planning, please contact Sheila Evani, at 604.629.5400 or via e-mail at email@example.com.
+To find out more about protecting your digital assets in your estate planning, please contact us at [email protected] or at 604.629.5400.